Political positions of Kirsten Gillibrand: China

 In May 2019, Gillibrand was a cosponsor of the South China Sea and East China Sea Sanctions Act, a bipartisan bill reintroduced by Marco Rubio and Ben Cardin that was intended to disrupt China's consolidation or expansion of its claims of jurisdiction over both the sea and air space in disputed zones in the South China Sea.

 Cuba

 In 2015 Gillibrand supported lifting the travel ban on Cuba.

 Iran

 In 2010, she supported and voted for sanctions against Iran.

 In July 2017, Gillibrand voted in favor of the Countering America's Adversaries Through Sanctions Act that grouped together sanctions against Iran, Russia and North Korea.
 In June 2019, Gillibrand criticized Trump's administration for escalating tensions with Iran.
 Gillibrand's spokesperson said it would be illegal for the Trump administration to rely on a 2001 law that authorized the use of U.S. Armed Forces against those responsible for the September 11 attacks and any "associated forces".

+After the January 2020 airstrike that killed General Qasem Soleimani, Gillibrand accused Trump of ordering "military action that may precipitate another armed conflict in the Middle East" without either seeking congressional authorization or a clear strategy.

+Gillibrand criticized the June 2025 military strikes on Iran's nuclear facilities for lacking congressional approval and expressed gratitude for no US service members being harmed during the operation.

+After a February 2026 Tomahawk missile strike on the Shajarah Tayyebeh elementary school building in Minab killed mostly children, Gillibrand told Wolf Blitzer that she wanted to know what Defense Secretary Pete Hegseth knew about the strike, noted the lack of a hearing on the Iran conflict by the Armed Services Committee, and opined that Hegseth "should resign because of this failure in being more precise."
+During an April 2026 press conference introducing a war powers resolution, Gillibrand said, "The American people will not stand for this kind of presidency and this war.
+He doesn’t have a strategy.
+He is reckless, and quite frankly, he is insane."
+Gillibrand grilled Admiral Brad Cooper when he testified before the Armed Services Committee, during which she asked for a report from him and his team about the destruction of the schools and healthcare facilities.
+On May 15, Gillibrand attributed the rise in gas prices to the Iran war and noted Trump's campaign promises to lower prices and seek peace.
+She accused Trump of not telling "the American people why we are there or how it is making us safer, and he is spending $1 billion a day on bombs that this community and this country would rather he spend on healthcare or affordability or getting gas prices down.”